2.5.2. Adding the Transceiver PLL

 - PLL reference clock frequency to 644.53125 MHz.

-- Connect the clock output port of the ATX PLL to the tx_serial_clk input pin for each 50GbE IP core PHY link to the same output port of the ATX PLL.
+- Connect the clock output port of the ATX PLL to the tx_serial_clk input pin for each 50GbE core PHY link to the same output port of the ATX PLL.
 Connect the ATX PLL output port to both tx_serial_clk and tx_serial_clk.

-- Connect the pll_locked output port of the ATX PLL to the tx_pll_locked input port of the 50GbE IP core.
+- Connect the pll_locked output port of the ATX PLL to the tx_pll_locked input port of the 50GbE core.

-- Drive the ATX PLL reference clock port and the 50GbE IP core clk_ref input port with the same clock.
+- Drive the ATX PLL reference clock port and the 50GbE core clk_ref input port with the same clock.
 The clock frequency must be the frequency you specify for the ATX PLL IP core PLL reference clock frequency parameter.